Polyphony Arts is working with the Marsyas Trio to promote their latest chamber music programmes. For enquiries, please contact email@example.com

 - From Master to Pupil: Exploring the passing of playing and composing traditions between three generations of composers, linked through their musical lineage as pupils and teachers.

 For more information or sample programmes, please get in touch with us.

-For performance enquiries or further information about the Marsyas Trio’s projects, please contact Caroline Slade, Head of Artist Management.
+For performance enquiries or further information about the Marsyas Trio’s projects, please contact Sarah Ponman, Artist and Project Manager.